Traveling waves and homogeneous fragmentation: Exact asymptotics and uniqueness

 Note also that this implies that for each $x>0$, on $\gamma_x$ we have

 almost surely.
 As we may take $x$ arbitrarily large, the above almost sure convergence occurs on the whole of the probability space.

-Next turning to Lemma \ref{L: Lswitch}, we note that both $g(x) = L_{\overline p}(x)$ and $g(x)=x$ are suitable functions to use within this context.
-We therefore have for $x>0$
+Next, turning to Lemma \ref{L: Lswitch}, we note that both $g(x) = L_{\overline p}(x)$ and $g(x)=x$ are suitable functions to use within this context.
+We, therefore, have for $x>0$

 almost surely.
-Thanks to (\ref{logmglimit}) and (\ref{ell-dW}) it follows that
+Thanks to (\ref{logmglimit}) and (\ref{ell-dW}), it follows that

 almost surely.
-In particular, as the left hand side above is deterministic, and the right hand side is a random variable in $(0,\infty)$, it follows that the limit must be equal to some constant in $\in(0,\infty)$ which we identify as $1/k_{\overline p}$.
-This completes the proof. \end{proof}
+In particular, as the left-hand side above is deterministic and the right-hand side is a random variable in $(0,\infty)$, it follows that the limit must be equal to some constant in $\in(0,\infty)$ which we identify as $1/k_{\overline p}$.
+The proof is complete. \end{pf}